TamerExpelGitHub/super-rentals/README.md

 >
 > Automated testing URL: [`http://localhost:7357/`](http://localhost:7357/)
 >
-> Acceptance testing test the _work flow_ of an application.
+> **Acceptance testing** test the _work flow_ of an application.
 Since a page can take time to load, we use `async/await` to ensure that each step wait its turn before moving on.
 >
-> Component test, also known as rendering (integration) test used to render and test a single component at a time.
+> **Component test**, also known as rendering (integration) test used to render and test a single component at a time.
+>
+> **Unit test** doesn't actually render anything.
+It instantiates the model object and tests the model object directly, manipulating its attributes and asserting their value.
+>
+> `beforeEach` is a hook used to share boilerplate code, that allows you to have two tests that each focus on different, single aspect of the component. `beforeEach` runs once before each test function which is an ideal place to set up anything that might be needed by all test cases in the file.

 ## Ember Generators